Oakleon/git-join-repos/README.md

 # Git Repository Join

-Combines separate repositories into a single monolithic repository.
-It only includes master branches from each repository, but complete version history is maintained.
-Mainly just a convenient wrapper around git commands.
+Combines separate git repositories into a single monolithic git repository, prepending the source repo name to every commit message.
+It only includes master branches from each repository, but otherwise complete version history is maintained.
+Mainly just a convenient bash wrapper around git commands.

 ## Usage